Find the rest of the Career Series here on the Beauty Buzz!

 A Day in the Life

-If you’ve read the other posts in this series, you’re probably getting tired of hearing this – but there really is no such thing as an average day for a movie makeup artist!
+If you’ve read the other posts in our series, you’re probably getting tired of hearing this—but there really is no such thing as an average day for a movie makeup artist!
 Once you’re locked into a project, though, you can expect things to settle down into something close to a routine.